Live & Loco: Purple Love Reign (The Revolution at TLA in Philly 4/30/17)

 Wendy Melvoin, just 17 when Prince plucked her to replace Dez Dickerson on guitar following his departure after the 1999 Tour at the end of 1983, is by default the de facto bandleader in 2017.
 It’s a role that, despite her feeling clearly uncomfortable with in this context, she performed admirably, in particular on songs on which her rhythm guitar is the key instrument, like “Kiss”.

 Flanked across the stage riser, it was no surprise to see Dr. Fink showing out on a few synth solos in his costume scrubs.
 It was no shock to see Lisa Coleman, provide her brand of sweetly understated perfection on piano and backup vocals.
-Nor for Bobby Z to be a human metronome behind the drum kit, while looking to The Revolution like Max Weinberg would in the E Street Band.
+Nor for Bobby Z to be a human metronome behind the drum kit, while both being and looking to The Revolution like Max Weinberg would in the E Street Band.

 Much like the show began as we would have wanted and expected, with the house-announcer sample and Wendy/Lisa dialogue, so too did the evening end in the order you’d have desired and imagined.
 That being, of course, an emotional “Purple Rain” set closer in which I turned to Jason and said “I’m not sure I'm ready for this yet” upon hearing the first chord, but quickly snapped out of it well before Wendy launched towards the big solo.
 By the end, I was half-expecting to look behind me in the club to see Billy Sparks crying and Appollonia beaming.